 Today, the human-animal bond is stronger than ever.
 It seems as though the more tumultuous the world around us becomes, the tighter we cling to our beloved dogs.
 They soothe us with their predictability and unconditional love, and give in excess of what they receive.
 Imagine, then, the heartache when it’s necessary to cut back on a dog’s health care because of financial hardship.
-If you’re feeling the pinch (and who isn’t these days?), here are 10 things you can do to economize while still doing a great job caring for your dog’s health.
+If you’re feeling the pinch (and who isn’t these days?), here are 10 things you can do to save money while still doing a great job caring for your dog’s health.

 1) Lay your financial cards on the table when talking with your vet.
 Yes, this is difficult (discussing fleas is one thing—having a candid conversation about your bank account is a whole ’nother ball game), but such a dialogue can open doors to options that make better financial sense.
 There is rarely only one way to diagnose or treat a disease, and regardless of your financial status, you’re entitled to an explanation of the risks and benefits of every single option.